TalentLayer/user-docs/technical-guides/messaging.md

 ```

 #### 2.2.
 General messaging Context
-In order to message a user, a few actions must happen as pre-requisites:
-- The user must have a TalentLayer IDand an XMTP user.
-- The user must be registered to XMTP.
-  Therefore, the workflow starts by checking whether the user has an XMTP account.
+As mentioned before, the workflow starts by checking whether the user has an XMTP account.
 If not, he will be prompted to register to XMTP.
 Finally the user will be redirected to the messaging page, with an open conversation with the recipient.

+THis requires that a few actions must happen as pre-requisites:
+- The user must have a TalentLayer ID and an XMTP user.
+- The user must be registered to XMTP.
-These actions happen outside of the messaging page; therefore we centralized all the functions necessary for these actions in a general Messaging React context provider: "MessagingContext.tsx".
+These actions happen outside the messaging page; therefore we centralized all the functions necessary for these actions in a general Messaging React context provider: "MessagingContext.tsx".
 This context handles both XMTP & Push protocols following actions:

 - Check if the user has an XMTP account ` userExists = (): boolean`